AnelMusic/anelmusic.github.io/posts/small-agents.md

 ## The Agent Card

-Long conversations accumulate junk: old plans, relaxed constraints, buried preferences, failed attempts that should not be retried.
+Long conversations accumulate junk like old plans, relaxed constraints, buried preferences and failed attempts that should not be retried.
 Passing a long transcript and asking the model to infer the current brief is asking it to do exactly the kind of reconstruction that causes drift.

 Keep a card instead: